-Michael Gove is Secretary of State for Levelling Up, Housing & Communities and MP for Surrey Heath.
+Michael Gove is the Member of Parliament for Surrey Heath.

 After Oxford University, Michael began a career in journalism, culminating in his role as a columnist for The Times newspaper.
 He was first elected as MP for Surrey Heath in 2005 and has since enjoyed many roles on the Conservative front bench, serving three Prime Ministers.